Which Style Guide Should Authors Use: Chicago, AP or MLA?

 Chicago bio excerpt: "Sarah Chen writes literary fiction that explores the intersection of family loyalty and personal ambition.
 Her debut novel, The Weight of Expectations, won the 2023 Regional Fiction Prize.
 She has published short stories in Prairie Schooner, The Georgia Review, and Glimmer Train.
 Chen holds an MFA from the University of Iowa and lives in Portland, Oregon, with her family."

 Store both versions in your style sheet.
-Update them together when your biography changes.
+When your biography changes, update both at the same time.

 Building Your AP Toolkit